Kaiwhakahaere Toa Kawhe/Wharekai

 - ensure health, safety and liquor licensing regulations are followed

-- help serve food and drinks
+- take customer bookings and help serve food and drinks

 - ensure food is prepared and cooked to set company specifications